 Victim Helper = closest person to the victim at the time of the accident 1.
-SHOUT for Help 1.
-Help victim into shower 2.
-Rinse for 15 minutes in tepid, NOT hot, 2.
-Call GT Police at 404-894-2500 for help

-8. Find out if the victim knows what he/she was splashed with and Print ou copies of the MSDS: One goes to victim, One goes to the paramedics, C goes to the GT Police, One to EHS.
-9. If the victim is going to the hospital, make sure they have their ID, wallet/purse, cell phone, and copy of the emergency procedures (take it down on the wall) for billing information.
-10. The victim must be transported by ambulance to the hospital, they may mage and the sure the splital.
-4. 5.
-6. If skin exposures involve a body part that cannot be rinsed under a faucet an emergency shower must be used Remove clothing on the way to the shower Shower for 15 minutes in tepid, NOT hot, water Use soap to help remove non water soluble materials 4.
-5. 6.
-7. 8.
-9. victim, find someone who is to take your place Check the clock- the victim must remain in the shower for 15 minutes Bring the victim hand soap to help remove oily/ non water soluble materials Bring the victim a towel -(Note GT EHS can provide) Bring victim something to wear (extra clothes, clean lab coat, clean room garment- note GT EHS can provide) Find out if the victim knows what he/she was splashed with and Print out 4 copies of the MSDS: One goes to victim, One goes to the paramedics, One goes to the GT Police, One to EHS.
-If the victim is going to the hospital , make sure they have their ID, wallet/purse, cell phone, and copy of the emergency procedures (take it down off the wall) for billing information.
-The victim must be transported by ambulance to the hospital, they may not drive themselves, neither may a helper take them.
-10. wallet/purse, cell phone, and copy of the emergency procedures (take it down off the wall) for billing information.
-The victim must be transported by ambulance to the hospital, they may not drive themselves, neither may a helper 11.
-Inform the victim's supervisor so that First Report of Injury can be filed.
-11. Inform the victim's supervisor so that a
+SHOUT for Help Rinse for 15 minutes in tepid, NOT hot, water 1.
+2. Help victim into shower Call GT Police at 404-894-2500 for help 3.
+If skin exposures involve a body part that cannot be rinsed under a faucet an emergency shower must be used 3.
+If you are not the same gender as the victim, find someone who is to take your place 4.
+Remove clothing on the way to the 4.
+Check the clock- the victim must remain in the shower for 15 minutes 5. shower Shower for 15 minutes in tepid, NOT hot, water 5.
+Bring the victim hand soap to help remove oily/ non water soluble materials 6.
+Use soap to help remove non water soluble materials 6.
+Bring the victim a towel (Note: GT EHS can provide) 2.
+Do not re-don contaminated clothing 7.
+Bring victim something to wear (extra clothes, clean lab coat, clean room garment- note GT EHS can provide) 8.
+Find out if the victim knows what he/she was splashed with and print out 4 copies of the SDS: one goes to victim, one goes to the paramedics, one goes to the GT Police, one to EHS.
+9. If the victim is going to the hospital, make sure they have their ID, wallet/purse, cell phone, and copy of the emergency procedures (take it down off the wall) for billing information.
+10. The victim must be transported by ambulance to the hospital, they may not drive themselves, neither may a helper take them.
+11. Inform the victim's supervisor so that a First Report of Injury can be filed.

-1. The need for medical follow up in cases of skin exposure is determined on a case by case basis.

-2. When medical follow up is needed, GT EH&S recommends that all chemical exposure cases go to Grady Hospital to ensure proper care.
+- 1. The need for medical follow up in cases of skin exposure is determined on a case by case basis. - 2.
+When medical follow up is needed, GT EH&S recommends that all chemical exposure cases go to Grady Hospital to ensure proper care.